dcrnofficial/doc/POS/POS.md

 ## Overview
-Proof-of-Stake (PoS) voting is a form of Proof-of-Stake (PoS) security, but the way Decred integrates this as a complement to Proof-of-Work (PoW) mining gives it a distinctive set of roles and characteristics.
+Proof-of-Stake (PoS) voting is a form of Proof-of-Stake (PoS) security, but the way Decred-Next integrates this as a complement to Proof-of-Work (PoW) mining gives it a distinctive set of roles and characteristics.

 PoS voting serves a number of purposes:
-1. Allowing stakeholders to vote for or against proposed changes to the Decred blockchain.
+1. Allowing stakeholders to vote for or against proposed changes to the Decred-Next blockchain.
 If stakeholders vote in support of a change, the chain will hard fork and the new feature becomes active automatically.
 More information on voting can be found in the Mainnet Voting Guide.
 2. Providing a mechanism for stakeholders to influence Proof-of-Work (PoW) miners.
 Stakeholders can vote to withhold a miner’s reward even if the block conforms to the consensus rules of the network.
 This allows stakeholders, in principle, to discourage problematic mining behavior such as mining empty blocks.
 3. For a block to be valid, it has to be signed by at least 3 of the 5 tickets that are called to vote in that block.
-This makes the Decred blockchain more robust to certain kinds of attack, such as those which rely on secret mining.
+This makes the Decred-Next blockchain more robust to certain kinds of attack, such as those which rely on secret mining.

 ## How Ticket Voting Works
 To participate in PoS voting, stakeholders lock some DCRN in return for a ticket.
 An individual stakeholder can purchase one or more tickets.
 The amount of DCRN locked, or Ticket Price, is adjusted dynamically every 144 blocks (about 12 hours).
-The current ticket price can be found in Decredniton or on dcrndata.dcrn.xyz.
+The current ticket price can be found in MyDCRN or on data.dcrn.xyz.
 Every ticket owned gives its holder the ability to cast a single vote.
 Upon voting, each ticket returns a **small reward** plus the **original Ticket Price** of the ticket.

 Tickets are selected pseudorandomly according to a Poisson distribution.